The teleport-kube-agent

 log.level

-Type | Default value |
+Type | Default |

 ---|---|

-string | INFO |
+string | "INFO" |

 log.level

-Available log levels (in order of most to least verbose) are: DEBUG
+Available log levels are: DEBUG

 , INFO